 “Monkeypox isn’t something that’s spreading from handling mail or going to the grocery store and putting your hands on a cart,” notes Dr. Englund.
 “It’s going to take more prolonged and more direct contact for the virus to be shared.”

-Now, if you’re living with someone with monkeypox, the risk level obviously rises and it’s best to be cautious.
+Now, if you’re living with someone with mpox, the risk level obviously rises and it’s best to be cautious.
 The CDC recommendations include:

 - Not handling bedding, towels or clothing of a person who’s infected.
 (All of those items would have been in contact with sores or scabs.)

-- Not sharing eating utensils or cups with someone who has monkeypox.
+- Not sharing eating utensils or cups with someone who has mpox.

 - Regularly washing and disinfecting items and surfaces in direct contact with a person’s infected skin.
 (Consider steam cleaning soft surfaces such as furniture, rugs, carpets and mattresses if there was prolonged contact.)